binkley/homebrewery-files/scribes-supplies.md

 ##### Uncommon Supplies

-You gain a Common supply item in your _Scribe&rsquo;s Supplies_.
+You gain an Uncommon supply item.
 Roll a d8.
 If you roll an item that your supplies already contain, reroll.

 | Roll | Supply Item |
 |:-:|:-|